icarus523/qcasDFtest/README.md

 - PSL SSAN is valid: 150000 < SSAN < 999999999
 - Number of Hashes in the PSL entry is equal to 31

-#### `test_Games_removed_from_PSL_files()`
+#### [to be completed] `test_Games_removed_from_PSL_files()`
-Generates a difference from previous month PSL and this Months PSL files

-[to be completed] Verifies that expected games removed has been identified from the PSL files.
+- Verifies that expected games removed has been identified from the PSL files.

 #### `test_One_new_game_to_be_added_in_PSL_files()`
-Selects one new game randomly to be added into the PSL files, and then generates the PSL entry using the MSL files (two months).

-Verifies that the generated PSL entries for two months is created for the Random game.
+- Verifies that the generated PSL entries for two months is created for the Random game.

-Verifies that the PSL entries matches for two months exists in `self.PSLfile and self.nextMonth_PSLfile`
+- Verifies that the PSL entries matches for two months exists in `self.PSLfile and self.nextMonth_PSLfile`

 #### `test_One_old_game_to_be_added_in_PSL_files()`
-Selects a Random game from the complete TSL file (SHA1 or BLNK only) and then generates the PSL entry using the MSL files (two months).

-Verifies that the generated PSL entries for two months is created for the Random game.
+- Verifies that the generated PSL entries for two months is created for the Random game.

-Verifies that the PSL entries matches for two months exists in `self.PSLfile and self.nextMonth_PSLfile`
+- Verifies that the PSL entries matches for two months exists in `self.PSLfile and self.nextMonth_PSLfile`

 ## Module: `test_epsig_log_files.py`
 This test script verifies the expected output of the EPSIG log.